TexasInstruments/simplelink-coresdk-examples/examples/rtos/LP_EM_CC1314R10/drivers/tfm_aescbc/README.md

     Flow Control:    None
 ```

-* Steps to run the example:
+* Steps to run the example with CCS:
   1. Launch the CCS debug session.
   2. Select *Tools* -> *Debugger Options* -> *Auto Run and Launch Options*.
-Disable Auto
-   Run Option "On a program load or restart".
-Set "Remember My Settings" to
+   Disable Auto Run Option "On a program load or restart".
+Set "Remember My
-   allow this setting to persist for subsequent debug sessions.
+   Settings" to allow this setting to persist for subsequent debug sessions.
   3. Exit and relaunch the debug session.
-Execution should be paused at `_c_int00()`.
+Execution should be suspended at
-   Steps 2 & 3 can be skipped for subsequent debug sessions.
+   `_c_int00()` or `ResetISR()`.
+Steps 2 & 3 can be skipped for subsequent
+   debug sessions.
   4. Select *Run* -> *Load* -> *Load Program*.
 Select `tfm_s.axf` located in
-   `<SDK_INSTALL_DIR>/tfm_s/build/cc26x4/production_full/Release/outputs/`
+   `<SDK_INSTALL_DIR>/tfm_s/build/cc26x4/production_full/Release/bin/` to
-   to program the Secure image.
+   program the Secure image.
 This will overwrite the NS application symbols.
   5. To restore NS application symbols: Select *Run* -> *Load* -> *Add Symbols*.
    Select the NS application `tfm_aescbc_XXXX.out`.
-   6. PC register should be 0xD100 (Secure entry point) if above steps were done
+  6. Execution should be suspended at `Reset_Handler()` if the above steps were
-   correctly.
+   done correctly.
   7. Set breakpoints if desired and resume execution to run the example.

+* Steps to run the example with CCS Theia:
+  1. Open the project properties, select __Debug__.
+Select "Cortex_M33_0" for the
+   *Core* and "Auto Run and Launch Options" for the *Category*.
+Disable Auto Run
+   Option "On a program load or restart".
+  2. Launch the CCS debug session.
+  3. Execution should be suspended at `_c_int00()` or `ResetISR()`.
+  4. Select *Run* -> *Load* -> *Load Program*.
+Select `tfm_s.axf` located in
+   `<SDK_INSTALL_DIR>/tfm_s/build/cc26x4/production_full/Release/bin/` to
+   program the Secure image.
+This will overwrite the NS application symbols.
+  5. To restore NS application symbols: Select *Run* -> *Load* -> *Add Symbols*.
+   Select the NS application `tfm_aescbc_XXXX.out`.
+  6. Execution should be suspended at `Reset_Handler()` if the above steps were
+   done correctly.
+  7. Set breakpoints if desired and resume execution to run the example.

+* Steps to run the example with IAR:
+  1. This example is not currently supported for IAR.

 ## Application Design Details